BennyThadikaran/fast_csv_loader/README.md

 ## Update `csv_loader_v2` - 17th May 2024

+**7th Oct 2024** - Added support for custom date format.
+In case Pandas is unable to parse the date column.

 `csv_loader_v2` is the latest update and recommended to use.

 - It is faster than the previous version and more robust.
 See [performance below](#performance).
 - If a file is less than 19kb or less than chunk size it is fully loaded into memory and returned.
 This is faster for smaller files.
 - Algorithm has been simplified to run faster.
 - Unit tests has been rewritten to cover a wide variety of scenarios.

 `csv_loader_v1` is the original version and works well for daily data, but had issues loading intraday data due to its underlying algorithm.

 There will be no further development or bugfix on `csv_loader_v1`.
 I have left it here for comparison and will eventually be removed.

 ## Performance

 Loading a portion of a large file is significantly faster than loading the entire file in memory.
 Files used in the test were not particularly large.
 You may need to tweak the chunk_size parameter for your use case.

 It is slower for smaller files or if you're loading nearly the entire portion of the file.